How To Paint Fabric With Chalk Paint

 My 5-year-old was extremely upset with how scratchy it was, but once I fully completed the chair she was thrilled with how nice it felt and looked.

 It now feels like it should belong in our home, rather than in a doctor’s office.
+Here are more mid century modern painted furniture to get inspiration from.

 How to Paint Fabric with Chalk Paint

-Chalk painted fabric on a MCM chair.
+Chalk painted fabric on a MCM chair

 We painted this MCM fabric chair to give it a new look.
-Here's how to paint fabric with chalk paint.
+Here's how to paint fabric with chalk paint!

 Instructions

-5. Enjoy your transformed piece.
+6. Enjoy your transformed piece!

 Recommended Products